rconnelly/Quad.io-Web/_posts/2012-06-19-shopify-node-api.md

 ![Alt Shopify Logo](/img/blogs/shopify.png)

-Over the past week, I've been working on implementing an api to [Shopify](http://www.shopify.com) for a side project that we are working on.
+Over the past week, I've been working on a node api for [Shopify](http://www.shopify.com).
+It's for a side project that we are working on.
 Apparently, there are no solid node libraries out there for talking with shopify.
 The only one I found was very limited and didn't support all of the api calls.
+So I decided to write my own module.

+The goal is to get it production ready then get it registered with NPM.

 Check it out:
 <http://www.quad.io/shopnode>